-- Complete personal essay answering one of the following prompts: - Describe a time you encountered a problem and resolved it and explain its significance to you.

-- Describe a problem that you would like to resolve and explain how you would resolve it and why it is of significance to you. - Official transcripts from all colleges attended (Unofficial Transcripts accepted during application process) - If applying for the online program, please also include your completed Information Competency Assessment (linked here), which is available on our website with all admission forms.
-An online MBA program will not be available in the 2022-2023 academic year. - GMAT or GRE SCORE (Optional) - Two (2) letters of recommendation from school or work (Optional) - TOEFL/IELTS Score: minimum of 525 pb, 71 ib, or 6 (IELTS) (ONLY for students with an international degree)
+- Provide a copy of your resume - Provide a copy of your government ID - International students must provide a copy of a valid passport - Complete personal essay answering one of the following prompts: - Tell us about a recent personal or professional achievement and how it connects to your MBA goals. - Describe a situation in which you led a team.
+What challenges did you face, and how did you overcome them? - If a student has less than a 2.75 GPA from their previous school, they must complete an academic personal statement and answer the following prompt: - Please justify the reasons why you deserve to be a candidate for our MBA program. - Official transcripts from all colleges attended (Unofficial Transcripts accepted during application process) - If applying for the online program, please also include your completed Information Competency Assessment (linked here), which is available on our website with all admission forms.
+An online MBA program will not be available in the 2024-2025 academic year. - GMAT or GRE SCORE (Optional) - Letter of recommendation from school or work (Optional) - Language Test Score: minimum of 80 TOEFL, 6.0 IELTS, 58 PTE, 115 DUOLINGO, 1 EIKEN, 169 Cambridge English Assessment, 690 TOEIC, or Level 6 of an ESL program (ONLY for students with an international degree) - o If you cannot meet the minimum language requirement, you can still apply, but an additional interview with our admissions team will be required

-2.3.
-Application Decision
+2.3 Application Decision